 We are specialized in all types of hyperpigmentation treatment.
-“Age spots”, “sun spots”, or simply dark skin on the face are all different types of skin hyperpigmentation.
+“Age spots”, “sun spots”, or dark skin on the face are all different types of skin hyperpigmentation.
 No matter what you call it, it feels like the only thing people see.
 In truth, we all get spots on our skin as we age.
-For those of us with dark skin, it’s really only noticeable to us.
-Light skinned folks, though, can have dark spots that feel unsightly.
-In some cases, a person’s face can be completely covered in a shade of brown.

 What causes hyperpigmentation?

-Hyperpigmentation treatment in Edmonton relies on controlling melanin production by melanocytes, which are the melanin-producing cells. .
-But, what is melanin?
-Melanin is the pigment that gives as the skin color and the UV protection.
-Hormones or sun damage can cause the melanocytes, the cells that produce melanin, to begin producing the brown pigmentation.
+Hormones or sun damage can cause melanocytes, the cells that produce melanin, to begin producing brown pigmentation.
 Melanin, not to be confused with the skin melanoma, is a harmless, natural pigmentation.
 It’s the pigmentation that creates dark skin.
-On light colored skin, it usually manifests as a tan, freckles, and, later in life, as age spots and sun spots.
+On light-colored skin, it usually manifests as a tan, freckles, and, later in life, like age spots and sunspots.

-- Post-inflammatory hyperpigmentation - These are the dark spots left behind when a zit goes away.
-They are often all over the face of someone who had moderate to severe acne.
+- Post-inflammatory hyperpigmentation - These are the dark spots left behind when a zit disappears.

-- Photoaging - Sun spots, technically called photo aging, appears usually on the face.
-The prolonged sun exposure and lack of sunblocker are the reason for all photoaging problem
+- Photoaging - Sunspots, technically called photoaging, appears usually on the face.
+Prolonged sun exposure and lack of sunblock are the reason for all the photoaging problem.

-- Melasma - These are gray-brown patches that are usually caused by hormones, normally during pregnancy.
-For most women, it will resolve itself after the baby is born, but it can persist even after.
+- Melasma - These are gray-brown patches that are usually caused by hormones normally during pregnancy.
+For most women, it will resolve itself after the baby is born.

-- Freckles - This tiny little brown spots are cute on the face of a child, but can become more severe as we age and expose them to the sun.
+- Freckles - These tiny little brown spots can become more severe as we age.

-- Nano-second Q-switch laser - This is the workhorse laser for hyperpigmentation removal and prevention.
+- Nano-second Q-switch laser - This is the workhorse laser for hyperpigmentation treatment removal and prevention.
 The laser reaches below the skin to the melanocytes.
-Using the power of light to destroy the cells that produce the dark color, we’re able to prevent future production of the dark patches.

 - Fraxel Dual Laser - This laser also reaches below the skin at different frequencies than the Q-switch.
 It’s able to reach into different layers of the dermis and also causes a natural skin peeling.

-- Fotona Laser is one if its kind.
-It utilize the water molecule as a chromophore, in other words it isa color-blind laser.
-Therefore, it is save on all skin types and colors.
-Moreover, we use it in combination with other type of treatment for hyperpgimentation.
+Fotona Laser -This laser utilizes water molecules as a chromophore and is safe on all skin types and colors.
+Moreover, we use it in combination with other types of treatment for hyperpigmentation.

 Is hyperpigmentation a problem?

 It depends on the treatment and protocol, however, the most concerning problem is getting the pigmentation lesion darker.
-Most of inexperience laser users choose the wrong settings or the wrong laser.
-Therefore, it is important to choose the right laser centre to get the treatments.
-On the other hands, not sharing your medical history might results in problemtic side effects.
-For example taking some mode altering medication results in skin photo sensitivity, therefore all laser treatment should be avoided
+Most inexperienced laser users choose the wrong settings or the wrong laser.
+Therefore, it is important to choose the right laser center to get the treatments.

-Depneding on the protocl, the prices vary between 300 to 1500.
-The best is to book a free consultation to get a better idea on this matter
+Depending on the protocol, the prices vary between 300 to 1500.
+The best is to book a free consultation to get a better idea.